fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Release Notes
+v2.1.5
+- Updated Layout of the NPC sheet - all relavant information is now on the main tab other tabs removed except the note tab which remains unchanged

 v2.1.4
 - Added roll dialog to the Recovery Rolls to allow for bonus dice from headquarters etc.
 - Removed Damage from results in chat on things which have no damage.